Rory McIlroy PGA Tour

 Rory McIlroy PGA Tour is a sports video game developed by EA Tiburon and published by Electronic Arts for PlayStation 4 and Xbox One.
-It is an entry in the EA Sports PGA Tour franchise, and was the first series since 1999 not to feature Tiger Woods as its namesake, replacing him with Rory McIlroy.
+It is an entry in the EA Sports PGA Tour franchise, and was the first in the series since 1999 not to feature Tiger Woods as its namesake, replacing him with Rory McIlroy.

 The game was re-built from scratch as part of its shift to eighth generation consoles, adopting DICE's Frostbite 3 engine (primarily used for the Battlefield franchise) due to its graphical fidelity and ability to handle courses as large-scale maps (as opposed to having an individual map for each hole).
 Additionally, the game introduces new swing modes and assists, Golf Channel personalities and in-game presentation, and an arcade-style challenge mode.

 Rory McIlroy PGA Tour received mixed reviews; although critics acknowledged the game's increased graphics quality and realism over previous installments in the franchise, the game was criticized primarily for its regressions over previous entries in the franchise, including a small number of available courses on launch, and the removal of various modes and features that had been present in previous PGA Tour games; additional courses, and some of these missing features, were added back in subsequent updates.

 Development

 EA Sports' PGA Tour franchise was placed on a hiatus following its 2013 release, Tiger Woods PGA Tour 14; in October 2013, EA announced that the game would also be the final installment in the series co-branded with Tiger Woods.
 At its E3 press conference in June 2014, the company presented footage of the next game in the series under the working title EA Sports PGA Tour.
 In March 2015, Rory McIlroy became a new title athlete, naming the game Rory McIlroy PGA Tour.
 It was scheduled to be released in June 2015, before being delayed to July 14, 2015.

 Unlike other recent EA Sports titles, which were unified around the Ignite engine, Rory McIlroy PGA Tour utilizes the Frostbite 3 engine, originally developed by DICE for the Battlefield franchise.
 The Frostbite engine allows an entire course to be rendered all at once on a single map rather than on a hole-by-hole basis, reducing loading times between holes.
 Executive producer Brent Nielsen explained that Frostbite 3 was tailored towards "creating complex, lifelike environments", and that it allowed the team to "recreate some of the world's most beautiful courses, as well as create some new ideas of our own."
 Producer Ryan Ferwerda explained that the changes necessitated a complete rebuild of the game from scratch.

-Rory McIlroy PGA Tour features Golf Channel in-game presentation, with Golf Channel commentators Rich Lerner and Frank Nobilo replacing CBS Sports' Jim Nantz and David Feherty as the game's commentators.
+Rory McIlroy PGA Tour features NBC Sports' Golf Channel in-game presentation, with NBC Sports' Golf Channel commentators Rich Lerner and Frank Nobilo replacing CBS Sports' Jim Nantz and David Feherty as the game's commentators.